- Wide range of powertrains

 The XLT offers more flexibility in optional equipment, including a new sport appearance package.
 The XLT offers two second-row USB ports, better 18-inch wheels, upgraded cloth, heated front seats, and second-row captain’s chairs as included upgrades for its starting price of about $37,000.
 There’s more on the options list and we think it’s a better value for shoppers to pick and choose what they need.

-The only way into an Explorer Hybrid for now is to opt for an Explorer Limited, which costs more than $50,000 to start.
+The Explorer Hybrid expanded from Limited to Platinum trim and it costs more than $50,000 to start.
 The Limited trim level offers 20-inch wheels, a surround-view camera system, active lane control, and adaptive cruise control.

 How much is a fully loaded 2021 Ford Explorer?

 Both the Explorer Platinum and ST versions can approach $60,000 where leather upholstery, bigger engines, upgraded suspension, 20-inch wheels, and automatic parking assistants are included.
-Both trims offer 21-inch wheels and a massive 10.1-inch touchscreen for infotainment, if that’s what you’re into.
+Both trims offer 21-inch wheels and a massive 10.1-inch touchscreen for infotainment.

 2021 Ford Explorer